laithsakka/Grafter/README.md

 > cd ..

- add the following line to llvm/tools/clang/tools/CMakeLists.txt "add_clang_subdirectory(tree-fuser)"
+ Add the following line to llvm/tools/clang/tools/CMakeLists.txt "add_clang_subdirectory(tree-fuser)"

 Proceed to a normal LLVM build using a compiler with C++11 support (for GCC use version 4.9 or later):